Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationbestpractices.md

                     </div>
                     <div class="cardText">
                         <h3>Offer real-world examples</h3>
-                        <p>As our employees began working with freelancers, we provided a place to share their experiences as case studies, including quality, time savings, and cost savings measures.
-Other employees have found it useful to browse through completed projects, categorized by task type, and see the results of the work.</p>
+                        <p>As our employees began engaging with freelancers, we provided a place to share their experiences as case studies, including quality, time savings, and cost savings measures.
+Other employees have found it useful to browse through completed projects, categorized by task type, and see the results of the engagement.</p>
                     </div>
                 </div>
             </div>